vega/vega-lite/docs/Data.md

 # Data

-Data in Vega-lite can be specified in the `data` property definition.
+Data in Vega-Lite can be specified in the `data` property definition.

 Akin to [Vega](/vega/vega)'s [data model](vega/vega/wiki/Data), the basic data model used by Vega is _tabular_ data, similar to a spreadsheet or database table.
 Individual data sets are assumed to contain a collection of records (or "rows"), which may contain any number of named data attributes (variables, or "columns").

 ## Data Source

-Vega-lite currently supports single data source.
+Vega-Lite currently supports single data source.
 The data set can be specified either through including the data inline or providing a URL from which to load the data.

 ### Inline Data